-Nearly one in two Americans are not getting enough quality sleep.* Trying to get a good night’s sleep in summertime can be a torturous endeavor, especially if you’re not fortunate enough to have air-conditioning.
+Trying to get a good night’s sleep in the summertime can be a torturous endeavor, especially if you’re not fortunate enough to have air conditioning.
 Tossing and turning as you try to find that perfect spot of coolness can interfere with the task at hand – sleeping.

 Why light keeps us awake

-As explained in a previous article, our internal clocks are set based on the rising and setting of the sun.
-This is known as our circadian rhythm, and it’s the basis for why we feel awake and tired at the same times every day.
+Our internal clocks are set based on the rising and setting of the sun.
+This is known as our circadian rhythm, and it’s the basis for why we feel awake and tired at the same time every day.
 Our bodies produce melatonin as it grows dark outside, and our body slowly eases into sleepiness.
 But with light pouring through our bedroom windows until a later hour during summer solstice week, our bodies have a hard time determining when it’s truly bedtime.